ArthurWatier/docker-symfony/README.md

 *Fix exposed ports troubles*
 example error:
 * ERROR: for *container-name*
-* Cannot start service postgres: driver failed programming external connectivity on endpoint *conitainer-name*
+* Cannot start service postgres: driver failed programming external connectivity on endpoint *container-name*
 * Bind for 0.0.0.0:5432 failed: port is already allocated

 Sometimes it's useful to force some services to be exposed on specific ports of the host machine, for example: